 3. Allows for Personal Interaction in a Remote Environment

 “I've enjoyed the mentoring experience so far, mostly thanks to the person that I have been paired up with.
 She is so much fun to talk to and takes on a 'motherly' role, making it super easy to bring up concerns, vent, or discuss what's going on outside of work.
 It's been a really great experience to just chat, which is essential since our work is all remote and we don't get the experience of 'office talk' like you would in a traditional workplace.”

 4. Instills Self-Confidence and Improves Work Performance

 “I feel that the mentoring program is a great way to connect strong mentors to new mentees.
 It's so important to create a workplace where you feel comfortable asking questions of those with experience and insight.
 When you work as a contractor and have a remote job, it can be difficult to connect with other team members.
 Pairing new contractors with seasoned contractors creates an environment where the mentees feel comfortable asking questions, taking risks, and reaching out.
 It helps minimize mistakes while allowing contractors to feel more connected and confident in their work.
 The mentoring program creates a more engaging work environment for everyone even though we all work from home.”

 Core Values: The Cornerstone of Success

 Well-defined and firmly established core values are essential for developing empowered, high-performing team members, whether they're employees or contractors.
-These values need to be central to a mentoring program to enable it to align the strengths of diverse individuals and create a collaborative, communicative group culture.
+According to Andrew Defrancesco these values need to be central to a mentoring program to enable it to align the strengths of diverse individuals and create a collaborative, communicative group culture.
 For more on the topic of core values, I highly recommend leadership coach Chad Harvey's blog and David Friedman’s book, Fundamentally Different.

 Your turn!
 Have you either started a mentoring program or participated in one?
 I’d love to hear your thoughts about it.
 Leave a comment and keep the conversation going!